The Best Coastal Walks in Cornwall 2022

 You will traverse diverse landscapes as well as immerse yourself in the history of smuggling and fishing for which Cornwall is renowned.

-Your dog will be rewarded by a magnificent stretch of beach where they can play, run and swim to their heart’s content.
+Your dog will be rewarded by a magnificent stretch of white sandy beach where they can play, run and swim to their heart’s content.

 Be aware that the climb up from the beach is steep and may not be suitable for people with an impaired ability or small children.
 There are also some styles on the route.